cs1234500000/cs1234500000.github.io/_pages/about.md

 ---

-I am a first-year PhD student in Computer Science at University.
+I am a PhD student in Computer Science at Brown University supervised by Prof. Ugur Cetintemel.
 I received my Master's degree from University of Pennsylvania and my Bachelor's degree from University of Waterloo.
-Prior to joining University, I worked as a Software Engineer at Huawei and Tencent for three years.
+Prior to joining Brown University, I worked as a Software Engineer at Huawei and Tencent for three years.

 My work has leveraged techniques from machine learning, data management systems, parallel and distributed systems.
 I am interested in machine learning for computer systems, especially database systems.
 The goal of my research is to enhance traditional core system components using ML.

-If you are interested, please email me [s388chen@alumni.upenn.edu](s388chen@alumni.upenn.edu).
+If you are interested, please email me [shu_chen@brown.edu](shu_chen@brown.edu).

 # Research Projects
 In the following, a list of my current and past research projects: